14 Best Things to Do in Michigan City IN

 Michigan City boasts a robust lineup of 18 public parks in their city with varying amenities.
 From baseball diamonds to basketball courts and play structures (including ADA-accessible equipment), there is plenty of green space to explore here.

-Located in southwest Michigan City, Striebel Pond is one of the 18 spots to see.
+In southwest Michigan City, Striebel Pond is one of the 18 spots to see.
 It offers 1.5 miles of walking trails and picnic shelters in addition to beautiful, watery views:

 11 – See the Singing Sands Sand Sculpting Festival (June)